tcrump38/unit-4-game/README.md

 Here I learn how to assign values and generate random numbers in functions using JS and Bootstrap.
 This was the most challenging part solved by researching on stack overflow.

-Users start on the home screen where our valued diamods reside:
+Users start on the home screen where our valued diamonds reside:
 <img width="1240" alt="Screen Shot 2019-03-15 at 1 45 50 PM" src="https://user-images.githubusercontent.com/39817046/54455055-e05d8500-4728-11e9-9ed2-358b03426a3e.png">

 Start guessing by clicking on diamond icons: